 Shows Like Gilmore Girls

 Missing Lorelai, Rory, and Stars Hollow?
-These shows will fit right in with Gilmore Girls.
+These shows will fit right in with the Gilmore Girls.

 From 2000 to 2007, Gilmore Girls followed the ups and downs of life for Lorelai and Rory Gilmore in the fictional town of Stars Hollow.
-But if you’ve finished all seven seasons (along with Gilmore Girls: A Year in the Life) and you’re looking for something to fill that Gilmore Girls–shaped hole in your life, here are some of our picks for shows that are just like Gilmore Girls.
+But if you’ve finished all seven seasons (along with Netflix’s Gilmore Girls: A Year in the Life) and you’re looking for something to fill that coffee cup–shaped hole in your life, here are some of our picks for shows that are stylistic sisters to Gilmore Girls.

 The Marvelous Mrs. Maisel

 The Marvelous Mrs. Maisel, which comes from Gilmore Girls creator Amy Sherman-Palladino, follows Midge Maisel (Rachel Brosnahan), a New York housewife in the 1950s who becomes a standup comedian.
-The show, which has run for four seasons, has won multiple Emmys and Golden Globes.
+The show, which ran for five seasons, has won multiple Emmys and Golden Globes.

 The Marvelous Mrs. Maisel is available on Amazon Prime Video.